 In a recent article (Oct 2013) of Plastic & Reconstructive Surgery Journal (Plast.
 Reconstr.
 Surg.
 132: 810, 2013.), the main Plastic Surgery Journal worldwide, the 3D imaging VECTRA machine was found to be beneficial for patients considering breast augmentation surgery.
 The article concluded that patients prefer a center that offers three-dimensional imaging technology; they feel that the simulation is very accurate and helps them greatly in choosing the implant; and that if they could go back in time, they would choose the same implant again.
 See some examples of how reliable the Vectra can be for predicting the postoperative results of breast augmentation here.

-Some of the choices and options with breast implants and breast enlargement are the following:
+choices and options for Breast implants and Breast enlargement

 There are two options for the placement of breast implants: they are placed either behind the breast tissue or under the muscle on the chest wall (pectoralis muscle).
 Breast implants placed underneath the muscle have a more natural shape, a lower chance of capsular contracture (hardening), and it is easier for mammography.
 However, if you do a lot of upper limb gym work then implants are best placed under the breast.
 The implant can be slid into place three ways; through an incision under the areola, in the crease under the breast or via the armpit.
 It is important to understand that minor differences in the size and shape of your breasts will not change and may even be more obvious after the surgery.